aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 Please refer to [Report.md](Report.md) for the detailed study which explains what Similarity Learning is, the tasks that it involves and different models used for it.
 (Highly recommended to understand current repo)

 ## Getting Started

+You can just run the `download_and_setup.sh` script to do everything I will describe below.

+Also, heck out [this notebook](SLEvalDownloadExample.ipynb) which does everything from cloning this repo to setting things up (no training)

 ### Downloading Datasets
 We have several datasets which can be used to evaluate your Similarity Learning model.
 All you have to do is: